 LSE preparation

-Prime female frog (Xenopus laevis) with PMSG (Pregnant Mare Serum Gonadotropin, 100IU per frog) using 3ml syringe and 27 G needle.
-The priming should be done in at least 2 days before the second injection of hCG (human chorionic gonadotropin).
-Primed frogs will be ready for a second injection for around 1-2 weeks.
+Female frogs (Xenopus laevis) are injected twice for egg collection.
+The first injection (priming) is 100 U PMSG (Pregnant Mare Serum Gonadotropin) per frog.
+Frogs must be primed at least two days before inducing egg laying and primed frogs are usable for up to two weeks.
+To prime frogs, inject PMSG subcutaneously in the dorsal lymph sacs using a 3 ml syringe and 27 G needle.

-Induce female frog to lay eggs by injecting 500U hCG using a 27 G needle.
-Then such frogs will be incubated in a separate bucket containing 2 L 1x Marc’s modified Ringer’s solution (MMR).
-14-20 hours will be needed for frogs to lay enough eggs.
+To induce egg laying, inject 500 U hCG (human Chorionic Gonadotrophin) per primed frog subcutaneously in the dorsal lymph sacs using a 27 G needle.
+Incubate injected frogs in separate buckets containing 2 liters of 1x Marc’s modified Ringer’s solution (MMR).
+Allow frogs 14-20 hours to lay eggs before collection.

-Remove the frogs from the bucket, and pour the solution until around 100ml is left.
-Obtain frog eggs from bucket by transferring eggs to a 250ml beaker.
+Remove the frogs from the buckets and pour off the MMR solution until around 100 ml is left.
+Obtain eggs from the buckets by transferring eggs to a 250 ml beaker.

-Dejelly eggs by 100ml 2% cysteine (adjust pH to 7.8 with 10M KOH).
-Swirl the eggs by a glass Pasteur pipet every 30 seconds or so.
-Decant and add fresh cysteine twice during incubation.
-Dejellying should be complete in around 5-15 minutes.
-Dejellied eggs can form a more condensed layer at the bottom of the beaker.
+Dejelly eggs by adding 100 ml of 2% cysteine (adjust pH to 7.8 with 10 M KOH).
+Gently swirl the eggs with an inverted glass Pasteur pipet (0.7 cm in diameter) approximately every 30 seconds.
+Decant and replace with fresh cysteine twice during incubation.
+The dejellying process is complete in about 5-15 minutes when the eggs form a more condensed layer at the bottom of the beaker.

-Discard the cysteine solution, and wash eggs three times with 0.25x MMR.
-Swirl the eggs by glass pipet.
-The “bad” eggs (puffy white eggs) will be accumulated at the center of the beaker.
-Bad eggs can be easily found as “puffy” white in appearance.
-Remove such “bad” eggs by a Pasteur pipet.
+Discard the cysteine solution and wash eggs three times with 0.25 x MMR.
+Swirl the eggs in the solution by a glass pipet.
+“Bad” eggs are determined by simple visual inspection and are “puffy” white in appearance.
+The “bad” eggs will accumulate at the center of the beaker after swirling.
+Remove “bad” eggs by a Pasteur pipet.

 Wash eggs with Egg Lysis Buffer (ELB) three times.
-Remove “bad” eggs whenever you find them by Pasteur pipet.
-Pour eggs into a 14ml Falcon tube, and remove excess buffer.
+Remove any additional “bad” eggs by a Pasteur pipet.
+Pour eggs into a 14 ml Falcon tube.

-Spin eggs for 55 seconds at 1,100 rpm in CL2 IEC centrifuge.
-Remove excess buffer.
-Add 0.5μl Aprotinin/Leupeptin per ml compact eggs (Aprotinin/Leupeptin stock concentration is 10mg/ml each).
+Spin the Falcon tube for 55 seconds at 188 x g (1,100 rpm) using the CL2 IEC clinical table-top centrifuge with a swinging bucket rotor to compact the eggs.
+Remove excess buffer from the top of the egg layer.
+Add 0.5 μl of Aprotinin/Leupeptin stock and 0.5 μl of Cytochalasin B stock per ml of compacted eggs.

-Centrifuge eggs in Sorvall RC6 plus using HB6 swinging bucket rotor at 10,000 rpm for 15 minutes at 4°C. Puncture the side of the Falcon tube with a 21 G needle.
-Remove the needle and insert a fresh needle attached to a 1ml syringe into the hole to collect the extracts (try to avoid the pigment layer and yolk layer).
+Centrifuge eggs at 16,500 x g (10,000 rpm) for 15 minutes at 4°C using the Sorvall RC6 plus superspeed centrifuge with HB6 swinging bucket rotor.
+After centrifugation, eggs are fractionated into three layers in the tube: lipid, extract, and yolk/pigment from top to bottom, respectively.
+Puncture the side of the Falcon tube in the lower portion of the middle extract layer with a 21 G needle.
+Carefully remove the needle as the puncturing needle may be obstructed by plastic.
+Insert a fresh 21 G needle attached to a 1ml syringe into the puncture site to collect the extract.
+Slowly aspirate the extract into syringe to avoid air bubbles and contamination with the lipid and yolk/pigment layers.

 Place the extracts into a chilled 1.5 ml microcentrifuge tube.
-Add the following chemicals to egg extracts until desired concentration: (1) cycloheximide (100μg/ml); (2) Aprotinin/Leupeptin (10 μg/ml each); (3) cytochalasin B (5μg/ml); (4) Dithiothreitol (DTT, 1mM); and (5) nocodazole (3μg/ml).
-Invert the egg extracts at least 10 times.
-This is the “LSE” extract.
+For each milliliter of egg extract, add the following chemical stock solutions to the indicated final concentration (shown in parentheses): (1) 10 μl Cycloheximide (100 μg/ml); (2) 1 μl Aprotinin/Leupeptin (10 μg/ml each); (3) 1 μl Cytochalasin B (5 μg/ml); (4) 1 μl Dithiothreitol (1 mM); and (5) 0.33 μl Nocodazole (3 μg/ml).
+Invert the egg extract at least 10 times gently.
+This is the LSE, which must be made fresh and used within 4hrs.
+The quality of LSE is compromised after 4hrs or freeze-thaw.

-Treatment of sperm chromatin by DNA damaging reagents
+Treatment of sperm chromatin with DNA damaging approaches